Vern's Wildberry & Pear Black Tea With Cedar Smoked Rainwater - Masset, Haida Gwaii British Columbia

-Do you want to see some sights?
-I put a map downstairs you can use and noted all of the best places to go to in this area.
+-Do you want to see some sights?
+I put a map downstairs and noted all of the best places to go to in this area.

-Do you want a personal tour of this end of the island?
-I got my bike insured, took it for a test ride, and picked out places to go and people to see.
+-Interested in a personal tour of this end of the island?
+I got my bike insured, took it for a test ride, and picked out a few spots to go and people to see.

 Wow, I’m not this nice to my own company and Vernon only knew me from an Airbnb profile photo where I’m fishing someplace in Patagonia.

-I unpack and meet Vern at the bottom of the hill next to his Vulcan Nomad cruiser bike dawning a pair of bright orange overalls with yellow reflective stripes and an open-faced motorcycle helmet and a pair of leather work gloves.
+I unpack and meet Vernon at the bottom of the hill next to his Vulcan Nomad cruiser bike dawning a pair of bright orange overalls with yellow reflective stripes, an open-faced motorcycle helmet, and a pair of leather work gloves.
 I like this look.
-Usually I see $20,000 motorbikes and riders wrapped in shiny leathers all lined up outside of Tim Hortons hoping to win the looks and loud pipes contest.
-Vern's actually ready for adventure with nothing to prove.
+Usually, I see $20,000 motorbikes and riders dripping in shiny leathers all lined up outside of Tim Hortons hoping to win the looks and loud pipes contest.
+Vernons actually ready for adventure and has nothing to prove.

-Through the garden sits a weathered hand-built log home marked with a totem pole, accented by carved trim and exterior carved art as a light plume of smoke rolls out from the mossy cedar rooftop.
-Around the corner tucked under a tree next to the cabin is elderly man straddling a log that's covered with an old deerskin.
+Through the garden sits a weathered hand-built log home marked with a totem pole.
+Following the mossy cedar rooftop, a light plum of smoke rolls out from a chimney at the top.
+Around the corner tucked under a tree next to the cabin is an elderly man straddling a log that's covered with an old deerskin.
 He greets us while chiseling away at his next project.

-Wilfred's been on the island since the 60’s and was hovering around eighty years old at the time.
-He has a long white wizard's beard, is thin, but looks healthy and he’s dawning rolled down rubber boots and a durable attire of what looked like thick wool pants and a long knitted sweater.
+Wilfred’s been on the island since the 1960s and was hovering around eighty years old at the time.
+He has a long white beard like a wizard, is thin, but looks healthy and he’s sporting a pair of rolled-down rubber boots and a durable attire of what looked like wool pants and a hand-knit sweater.
 He appears quite steady as he tears away at the log in front of him with a large chisel and wood mallet.
-He says hello through a strong Austrian accent while Vern and him began to reminisce.
+He says hello through a strong Austrian accent while Vernon and him reminisce.

-Of all the stories they shared the one I found most entertaining was of a hike they were on years ago to the local Sleeping Beauty Peak in early spring.
+My favorite story that day was of a hike they were on years ago to the local Sleeping Beauty Peak in early spring.
 They had hiked to the top and were planning to ski out.
 Wilfred had been wearing a deerskin for warmth that was cleaned up except for two of the hoofs.
-Once they arrived at the top, Wilfred took off the deerskin laid it on the snow, grabbed onto the hoofs, and rode it down the hillside in a mad flash of skin and snow faster then anyone could ski it.
-We burst out laughing at the site of old Wilfred ripping down the mountainside hoofs in hand.
+Once at the top, Wilfred took off the deerskin laid it on the snow, grabbed onto the hoofs, and rode it down the hillside in a mad flash of skin and snow faster than anyone could ski it.
+We all burst out laughing at the site of old Wilfred ripping down the mountainside.

-Vern explains that Wilfred grows a lot of his own food, generally harvests the rest and has a wealth of local knowledge.
-He tells Wilfred I’m looking to learn about the harvesting of local foods in the area and living off the land and pitches him the idea of an on-camera interview about it.
+Vernon explains that Wilfred grows a lot of his own food, generally harvests the rest, and has a wealth of local knowledge.
+He tells Wilfred I’m looking to learn about the harvesting of local foods in the area and living off the land, then pitches him the idea of an on-camera interview about it.
 Wilfred explains that anything anyone had ever wanted to know about harvesting wild foods has already been written and he wasn’t interested in talking to a camera about it.
 However, he’d serve us a light lunch he’d prepared of local goods.
 Food over film, I liked his negotiation style.

-Shifting to some benches in the yard he’d whittled at some other point in his carving career, Wilfred made his way inside the cabin returning with a hand-carved dish of smoked sockeye he’d caught and smoked last year as well as three bowls of a sort of sweet rhubarb slurry with no specific name.
+Shifting to some benches he’d whittled, Wilfred made his way inside the cabin returning with a hand-carved dish used to display the smoked sockeye he’d caught and smoked last year as well as three bowls of a sort of sweet rhubarb slurry with no specific name.
 The rhubarb came from his yard and he’d poached it with cloves and a bit of sugar.
-The sockeye had been dried then cut into little strips proportionate to those atop a slice of sushi.
+The sockeye had been dried and then cut into little strips proportionate to those atop sushi.
 No salt, no seasoning, and somehow still slightly moist.
 Both items were delicious and relatively nutritious.
 The offering outdid any potential interview.
-Before the afternoon ended he let me poke around his workshop of whittled goods and deerskins he uses for trade before setting off to Vernons.

 Do I want to try the creation awaiting me on the washer next to the 5-star laundry service?
 Are easter bunnies made of chocolate…

-On goes the kettle while I rummage through Vernons drawers for a tea infuser and cram as much of the creation into the infuser as possible.
+On goes the kettle while I rummage through Vernon's kitchen for a tea infuser and cram as much of the creation into the infuser as possible.
 The boiling water gives off the light scent of smoked cedar, just enough of a scent to let you know the moment is sponsored by Haida Gwaii and not Evian.

-On the island municipal services don’t reach everywhere and Vern, like a lot of other locals, catch some of the 4-5 feet of yearly rainfall for household use.
-To compare, where I live sees an average yearly rainfall closer to 1.5 feet.
+On the island municipal services don’t reach everywhere and Vernon, like a lot of other locals, catch some of the 4-5 feet of yearly rainfall.
+To compare, where I live, the average yearly rainfall is closer to 1.5 feet.
 He also primarily heats his home with cedar logs.
 Out from the chimney, a steady stream of cedar smoke and little bits of wood and ash will occasionally collect on the tin roof.
-Next comes the steady flow of rain and washes some of that into the cistern.
-The water is then filtered for consumption and the cycle goes on.
-Despite the filtration, there is still the light flavor of cedar smoke, and when the water boils it gives off the aroma of a cedar sauna.
+The steady flow of rain washes some of that into the cistern where it marinates, then the water is then filtered for consumption.
+Despite the filtration, there is still a light flavor of cedar smoke, and when the water boils it gives off the aroma of a cedar sauna.